Learn the Basics of Two-Zone Grilling: Six Steps To Grilling Perfection

 Using this method also allows you to move the meat back and forth to get the right crust and finished temperature.
 This technique is also great using a gas grill.

-- A good quality instant read thermometer like a Thermoworks Thermapen One is a critical investment.
+• A good quality instant read thermometer like a Thermoworks MK4 Thermapen is a critical investment.
 It will help determine when your meat is done and at the perfect temperature.

 When charcoal is completely lit, pour into one side of the grill.
 This will set up the two zones.
-Use long tongs to make sure the charcoal is all on one side.
-The following image is not lit charcoal, but for informational purposes.
+Use long tongs to make sure the charcoal is all on one side. charcoal lit and ready to pour out.

 Following the recipe timelines, after you see the color you like on the sear, move the meat to the indirect side and cover grill to finish.
-Use an instant read thermometer like the Thermoworks Thermapen to pull the meat at your desired temperature.
+Use an instant read thermometer like the Thermoworks MK4 Thermapen to pull the meat at your desired temperature.bacon wrapped dates on the grill

 Two-Zone Grilling on a Gas Grill